WeblateOrg/weblate/docs/user/search.rst

 ``changed_by:TEXT``
    String was changed by author with given username.
 ``changed:DATETIME``
-   String was changed on date, supports :ref:`search-operators`.
+   String content was changed on date, supports :ref:`search-operators`.
+``change_time:DATEIME``
+   String was changed on date, supports :ref:`search-operators`, unlike ``changed`` this includes event which don't change content and you can apply custom action filtering using ``change_action``.
+``change_action:TEXT``
+   Filters on change action, useful together with ``change_time``.
+Accepts English name of the change action, either quoted and with spaces or lowercase and spaces replaced by dash.
+See :ref:`search-changes` for examples.
 ``check:TEXT``
    String has failing check.
 ``dismissed_check:TEXT``